Harakiri (1962 film): Plot

 After provoking Saitō's laughter by calling the samurai moral code bushido a facade, Hanshirō reveals the last part of his story.
 Before coming to the Iyi estate, he tracked down Hayato and Umenosuke and cut off their topknots.
 Hikokuro then visited Hanshirō's hovel and, with great respect, challenged him to a duel.
 After a brief but tense sword fight, Hikokuro suffers a double disgrace: his sword is broken and his topknot is taken as well.
 As proof, Hanshirō removes their labelled topknots from his kimono and casts them upon the palace courtyard.
 He mocks the Iyi clan, saying that if the men he humiliated were true samurai, they would not be hiding out of shame.
-He also questions the clan's honor and bushido itself, pointing out that they should not have ignored Motome’s request for a delay to his seppuku without investigating the reason why he asked, but they were too preoccupied with their supposed honor to care.
+He also questions the clan's honor and bushido itself, pointing out that they should not have ignored Motome's request for a delay to his seppuku without investigating the reason why he asked, but they were too preoccupied with their supposed honor to care.

 Having badly lost face, an enraged Saitō calls Hanshirō a madman and orders the retainers to kill him.
 In a fierce battle, Hanshirō kills four samurai, wounds eight, and contemptuously smashes into pieces the antique suit of armor which symbolizes the glorious history of the House of Iyi.
 Finally, the clan corners Hanshirō and prepares to kill him not with swords, but with three matchlock guns.
 As Hanshirō commits seppuku, he is simultaneously shot by all three gunmen.

 Terrified that the Iyi clan will be abolished if word gets out that "a half starved rōnin" killed so many of their retainers, Saitō announces that all deaths caused by Hanshirō shall be explained by "illness".
 At the same time, a messenger returns reporting that Hikokuro had killed himself the day before, while Hayato and Umenosuke are both faking illness.
-Saitō angrily orders that Hayato and Umenosuke are to be forced to commit seppuku as atonement for losing their topknots.
-Those three deaths shall be also attributed to “illness”.
+Saitō angrily orders that Hayato and Umenosuke be forced to commit seppuku as atonement for losing their topknots.
+Those three deaths are also to be attributed to "illness".